-The Underwater Waterfall
+The Mauritius Underwater Waterfall

 The Republic of Mauritius is an island nation approximately 1,200 miles southeast of Africa.
 The republic has a population of 1.3 million, most of whom are of Indian descent.
 The rest of the people are of Creole, Chinese, French, English, and South African descent, CNN explains.
 The country’s official language is English.

-Mauritius is situated on an ocean shelf that rises up from the ocean floor.
+This small Island in the Indian Ocean is situated on an ocean shelf that rises up from the ocean floor.
 From the island’s shore, there is a gradual slope leading out to a sudden 2.5-mile drop to the ocean floor, a Culture Trip article explains.

 The “waterfall” is actually an optical illusion formed by sand and silt deposits sliding down the slope and then dropping into the abyss.
 As the CNN article explains, the “sand and silt on the ocean floor run off in a way that makes it look like they’re pouring down a waterfall — or like the entire island is being sucked down a vast drain.”